 Eyes

-A gout flare occurs when your body reacts to the buildup of uric acid crystals with heat, redness, swelling, and pain.4 Eventually, a flare ends after your body creates a barrier around the crystals to soothe the pain.5,6 But even after the flare plain is gone, the crystals are still in your body and can build up.5,6 In some cases, this buildup of uric acid can lead to other serious health conditions, like kidney disease.7,8 It can also cause permanent damage to bones and joints, which can lead to joint replacements or even amputation.6,9,10
+A gout flare occurs when your body reacts to the buildup of uric acid crystals with heat, redness, swelling, and pain.4 Eventually, a flare ends after your body creates a barrier around the crystals to soothe the pain.5,6 But even after the flare pain is gone, the crystals are still in your body and can build up.5,6 It can also cause permanent damage to bones and joints, which can lead to joint replacements or even amputation.6,7,8

 A gout specialist is often a nephrologist or rheumatologist.

-Getting rid of uric acid crystal buildup can help prevent future flares and the long-term damage of gout,11,12 so it’s important to talk to a gout specialist—most often a rheumatologist or nephrologist—to share your symptoms and ensure your uric acid level is well controlled.
+Getting rid of uric acid crystal buildup can help prevent future flares and the long-term damage of gout, 9,10 so it’s important to talk to a gout specialist—most often a rheumatologist or nephrologist—to share your symptoms and ensure your uric acid level is well controlled.

 Here’s a guide to help you talk to your doctor about gout.